9 Great Reference Mixes for Modern Pop

 Mastering engineer: Tom Coyne

-Look at the enduring hits right now on iTunes and Billboard and you’ll note a trend toward the downtempo, the atmospheric, and the distorted.
-To my ears, you can’t find a better inspiration for our current sound than this smash hit from 2015.
+Look at the enduring hits right now on iTunes, Spotify, and Billboard and you’ll note a trend toward the downtempo, the atmospheric, and the distorted.
+To my ears, you can’t find a better inspiration for our current sound than this smash hit.